cwmoss/phuety/README.md

 ### <template.>

-The template tag is for wrapping multiple elements with :if, :else, :foreach.
+The template tag is for wrapping multiple elements with :if, :else, :elseif, :foreach.

 ### {{ expression }}